txpokey/projectCertify/var/testDirections/README.md

 or backwards, like "pop" or "Ah, Satan sees Natasha".
 For this question, ignore all non
 -
-alphanumeric characters a
-nd assume that upper
--
-and lower
--
-case characters are identical.
+alphanumeric characters and assume that upper and lower-case characters are identical.
 The function should output whether or not the string is a palindrome and return a boolean.
 ****************************************************
 **********
 Please do not hesitate to be in touch